prateek100489/imageOrganizer/README.md

 This tool is developed for organizing media files into proper directory structures, using their creation time.
+Script is written using bash and only(non-standard) requires ```exiftool```  installed.
+Multiple kind of
+hierarchy could be created using this tool which is configurable via arguments.

+However, format of media is non-configurable via arguments, but very easy to change the code to add or remove formats.

 The output structures are: